annotation/text-fabric/tf/docs/about/corpora.md

     converted from TEI in the Oxford Text Archive, Dirk Roorda

-    *with tokens and sentences from Spacy woven in*
+    *with NLP output from Spacy woven in*

 [annotation/mondriaan](https://github.com/annotation/mondriaan)
 :   *english*